Little penguin: Outside of Australasia

-Eudyptula species have also been reported from Chile, where they are known as pingüino pequeño or pingüino azul.
-Sightings include Isla Chañaral 1996 and Playa de Santo Domingo, San Antonio, 16 March 1997.
-Eudyptula species have also been reported from South Africa.
-It is unclear whether these birds were vagrants.
+Sightings of Eudyptula have been reported from Chile, where they are known as pingüino enano, pingüino pequeño, or pingüino hada.
+These include on Isla Chañaral in 1995; at the Playa de Santo Domingo, San Antonio, 16 March 1997; 2005 in Chilean Antarctica; 2009 Isla Magdalena in the Magellan Straits; and in 2015 at Caleta Abarca beach in Vina del Mar.